This article is based on our own experience that led us to close our bank account in Liechtenstein.

 Here at Nomad Capitalist, we always aim to give out suggestions based on actual work and research.
-We don’t go around saying that you should open or close a bank account in a particular bank for 2 reasons:
+We don’t go around saying that you should open or close a bank account in a particular private bank for 2 reasons:

 - Some banks don’t necessarily want to be publicized in a particular way.
 Not only that, but it can be a bit unfair to those banks with whom we’re actually working with.